spatialaudio/nbsphinx/CONTRIBUTING.rst

    git clone https://github.com/spatialaudio/nbsphinx.git
    cd nbsphinx
-   python setup.py develop --user
+   python3 setup.py develop --user

 This way, your installation always stays up-to-date, even if you pull new changes from the Github repository.
-If you have both Python 2 and 3 installed, you might have to use the command ``python3`` instead of ``python``.
+If you have only Python 3 installed, you might have to use the command ``python`` instead of ``python3``.
 When installing ``nbsphinx`` this way, you can also quickly check other Git branches (in this example the branch is called "another-branch")::